Mohamed-Ebeid/chatbot-app/README.md

 1. **User Interface**: The UI consists of a chat history display, an input field for user messages, buttons for saving ideas and resetting, and a list of saved ideas.
 2. **State Management**: The application uses React state to manage the chat history and saved ideas.
-3. **API Calls**: Axios is used to communicate with the back-end server, sending user messages and retrieving responses.
+3. **API Calls**: Axios is used to communicate with the back-end backend, sending user messages and retrieving responses.

 ## Running the Application Locally